 All photo-eyes connect back to inputs within the Checkweigher controller.
-An output is generated whenever the pacing conveyor needs to stop and hold back the next package.
+Systems with external motor controls, such as our Model 4693i, 4693si & 4693HD checkweighers, generate an output whenever the pacing conveyor needs to stop and hold back the next package.
 This signal is intended for connection to and interfacing with the user's motor controls for the pacing conveyor.
 When the Checkweigher signal goes High (ON), the motor starter for the pacing conveyor must stop.
 When the signal goes Low (OFF), the motor starter can run.

 The conveyor feeding the Checkweigher must be provided with a brake motor to allow for quick stops and starts.
 This conveyor must be running at the same speed as the Checkweigher conveyor.
-This option is intended for use with our Heavy-Duty and Intermediate Checkweighers, and will be provided with complete engineering documentation based upon specifications for the application.
-Contact Thompson Scale Company's technical service department for further information on this option.